denn1s/apple-and-lily/Ch. 14 - Karin.md

 Why did she have to be so stupidly gorgeous?

-I risked a quick peek.
+I risked a glance at her.
 Lily had turned her head away and didn't really seem fazed.

 _She didn't notice._

 Relief crashed through me so hard my shoulders actually dropped.

 I capped the lipstick and set it down on the bed, then released a long breath.
-Air filled my lungs again.
-My pulse started to slow and the tightness in my chest loosened.
+My lungs slowly remembered how to work.
+My pulse started to slow, and the tightness in my chest loosened.

 _Okay.
 You survived.
 Just end the lesson, go back to your desk, and—_

 “Alright.”

 My entire body locked up.
-Lily's voice cut through my stupid, five seconds of calm like a blade.
-When my eyes snapped back to her, I swear I caught, just for a split second, that damned flash of red in her eyes.
+Lily's voice cut through my five seconds of calm like a blade.

-“Now your turn.”
+“Now it's your turn.”
 She finished with a wicked grin.

 My breathing stopped for what had to be the fourth time that day.
 I swallowed hard against a suddenly dry throat.

 This wasn't a lesson.
-It was a trap.
-And I had just walked right into it.
+It was a goddamn trap.

 ---

-The makeup supplies were still spread across the bed like a surgeon's tray.
+The makeup supplies were still spread across the bed like tools laid out for an interrogation.
 Foundation.
 Powder.
 That tiny brush.
 The lipstick.

 Instruments of torture, every single one.

 I sat on the edge of the mattress where she'd been moments ago, hands gripping my knees.
-Lily stood before me, studying the collection the way an executioner might appraise a lineup of shiny new blades.
+Lily stood before me, examining each one like an inquisitor deciding where to start.

 My eyes flicked down.
 To her shirt.
-To the button.
-The one she'd undone earlier when she—
+To the buttons—

 _Don't look.
 Don't you dare look._

-But from this angle, with her leaning over me, I could see—

-_Christ.
-You're the worst._

-Lily picked up the eye shadow brush and it came straight for my face like a knife.
+Lily picked up the eyeshadow brush, and it came straight for my face like a knife.

 I squeezed my eyes shut.